Alogani/MyLogger/README.md

 # MyLogger
 Another Logger implementation in Python.

 This one fits my needs because it's highly customizable and I adore to log on multiple ways for important stuff

+It's also very simple with few lines of code (so easy to modify, extend, and should be reasonably fast)

 ## Usage